Are the SATs & ACTs Still Necessary?

 Some colleges found that test optional allowed students greater flexibility to demonstrate their strengths, factoring in other indicators than test scores.
 Finding that scores were not the only indicators of future college success, these colleges were passionate about being fair with applicants and developed a “holistic” application review.
 Furthermore, tests were not thought to address diversity and economically disadvantaged students, who had less access to tutoring.
 Finally, going “Test Optional” could make colleges more attractive to students who had always struggled with standardized tests—In effect, it would increase the marketing reach for those colleges that were on test optional lists.

-Are the SAT and ACT tests fair?
+Are the SAT & ACT tests fair?

 This question has been around for decades, mostly due to historical controversies over gender and economic bias that have been highlighted and addressed over the years.
 With the SAT having a competitor test maker, the ACT, there were significant changes made to both tests and one could argue they are more fair today than they were decades ago.